-FUIStandardAutoSizingColumnFlowLayoutwhich resizes collection view cell items, to lay them out according to a specified number of columns.
-All items on the same row are resized to have identical cell height using the height of the tallest cell in that row.
+FUIStandardAutoSizingColumnFlowLayoutthat resizes collection view cell items to lay them out according to a specified number of columns.
+All items on the same row are resized to have an identical cell height to the height of the tallest cell in that row.

-FUIHierarchyCollectionViewLayout- A concrete layout class that manages the layout of hierarchy view.
+FUIHierarchyCollectionViewLayout- A concrete layout class that manages the layout of the hierarchy view.

 FUIObjectCellpattern.
 It is typically added to